 Essentially, it involves employees’ salaries being reduced by the amount of their pension contributions and those contributions instead being paid directly by the employer.

-In 2011/2 employees pay NI at the rate of 12% (or 10.4% if they are contracted-out) of their gross pay between £7228 p.a. and £42,484 p.a., and 2% of their gross pay above that level.
-This means that for most employees the saving they make is worth 12% (or 10.4%) of the value of their pension contribution and the benefit would appear in the form of higher take-home pay.
+In 2017/18 employees pay NI at the rate of 12% of their gross pay between £157.01 to £866 a week (£680.01 to £3750 a month), and 2% of their gross pay above that level.
+This means that for most employees the saving they make is worth 12% of the value of their pension contribution and the benefit would appear in the form of higher take-home pay.
 For those on high pay the saving would be only 2% of the value of their contribution.
-The employer also makes a saving generally worth 13.8% of the employees pension contribution, whatever the employees salary level (only 10.1 % on the part of salary less than £42,484 if the employee is contracted-out)
+The employer also makes a saving generally worth 13.8% of the employees’ pension contribution, whatever the employees’ salary level.

-Employees on very low pay should be excluded from salary sacrifice for two reasons.
-Basic State Pension would be affected if the salary reduction dropped a members earnings below the N I threshold (or LEL, which is currently £5304 p.a.
+Employees on low pay should be excluded from salary sacrifice for two reasons.
+The new State Pension could be affected if the salary reduction dropped a members earnings below the NI threshold (or the Lower Earnings Limit, which is currently £5876 p.a.).
 In a similar vein a salary sacrifice would not be allowed if it took members pay below the National Minimum Wage.

 Salary sacrifice needs to be properly communicated if it is to gain employee support.

-While the gain from NI savings may be similar for employees and the employer, employees may lose out significantly from reduced S2P benefits.
-This should support suggestions that part of the employers’ savings should be channelled back in some sort of benefit for employees e.g. to offset a part of a contribution increase in a defined benefit scheme or to provide a supplement to the employer contribution in a defined contribution scheme
+While the gain from NI savings may be similar for employees and the employer, employees may lose out from reduced State benefits.
+This should support suggestions that part of the employers’ savings should be channelled back in some sort of benefit for employees e.g. to offset a part of a contribution increase in a defined benefit scheme or to provide a supplement to the employer contribution in a defined contribution scheme.

 Salary sacrifice has spread rapidly in private sector pension schemes.
 It is not an option for employees in public service schemes, as the Government does not allow it.